zacharysantora/CSC112-Lab2/README.md

 6. Everyone should now clone a copy of the newly created repository using the ssh URL.  (remember the "git clone" shell command from lab1?)
+7. Compile and run the shapes program using "make".
+Notice that you can use "p" to add points and "l" to add lines.

 ## Exploring the Revision History
 Everyone should be able to see the repository both on their terminal